rissole/Magnify-WotLK/README.md

 **Features**

-- Scroll to zoom on world map
+- Scroll to zoom on world map, click + drag to pan
 - Ctrl + Scroll to scale the windowed world map
+- Options are configurable using `/magnify`
 - Recommended: Install [MozzFullWorldMap](https://www.curseforge.com/wow/addons/mozz-full-world-map-fans-update/files/430783) addon to display unexplored areas.
 Combined, these two addons provide similar functionality to Leatrix Maps.

 # How to install